 Step 7.
 Cut a slender bunch of arctic fox hair and tie it in such that it is shorter than the tail.
 On top of the wing, tie in 2 strands of crystal flash.

 Step 8.
-Next, tie in a yellow cock feather by its tip and pull back the hackle fibers.
+Next, tie in a yellow cock feather by its tip and pull back the hackle fibres.

 Step 9.
 Form the first part of the hackle with 2 turns of the cock feather.
 Then tie in the flame-orange cock feather by its tip.

 Step 10.
 Finish the hackle with two turns of the orange cock feather.
-Trim the waste feather, form a neat heat with the black thread, whip finish, and varnish the head.
+Trim the waste feather, form a neat head with the black thread, whip finish, and varnish the head.

 On the Welsh Dee, I’ve had success fishing Cascade salmon fly variations where the silver tinsel and silver rib are replaced with…